HaoxianChen/declarative-smart-contracts/README.md

 # Example contracts

-Five examples of declarative smart contrats are located in [benchmarks](benchmarks/).
+Examples of declarative smart contrats are located in [benchmarks](benchmarks/).

 # Verification